Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 When using odor-proof bags, they should be hung in a tree off of the ground at least 200 feet from camp to avoid any unwanted animal encounters.
 I like to put my odor-proof bags in a dry bag to hang them.
 This ensures my food will stay high and dry while I’m away.

 Some wilderness areas require special canisters for bear territory.
-These canisters are cumbersome (and weigh a lot).
-Bear canisters can be stored on the ground, well away from camp.
+These canisters are cumbersome (and weigh a lot) but are absolutely necessary in areas with a big bear presence.
+Bear canisters can be stored on the ground, but should be kept well away from camp.

 Always follow posted regulations regarding food storage, especially when it comes to the bigger creatures you don’t want to encounter.
 For instance, on popular California hiking trails, you are often required to use a bear canister to hold all of your food.